VirgilSecurity/virgil-messenger-qt/README.md

 ## Features
 Demo-iotkit-qt package is a sample application that uses the virgil-iotkit library.

 - Demo-iotkit-qt is a cross-platform application, based on the Qt library.
-The compilation is currently supported for Android, iOS, iOS    simulator, Linux, MacOS, and Windows.
+It is tested for Android, iOS, iOS simulator, Linux, MacOS, and Windows.
 - In “Devices” mode, demo-iotkit-qt shows information on available IoT devices.
 Active devices transmit their status information using the INFO Server of SNAP protocol service.
 Demo-iotkit-qt uses INFO Client.
 - In "Sniffer" mode, demo-iokit-qt shows the device's packet exchange.

 ## Setting Up Demo-iotkit-qt